0x444454/4CB-Decoder/README.md

 This project provides functional realtime and batch decoders that work with the original broadcasted signals.
 So you we can finally unravel the mystery ;-)

-Read the story of the reverse-engineering of the original protocol in this thread on Lemon64: https://www.lemon64.com/forum/viewtopic.php?t=85204
+Read the story of the reverse-engineering of the transmnission protocol in this thread on Lemon64: https://www.lemon64.com/forum/viewtopic.php?t=85204